 About

-I am a Global Justice postdoctoral scholar at University of Denver’s Korbel School of International Affairs.
+I am a Global Justice postdoctoral scholar at University of Denver’s Korbel School of International Studies.
 I completed my Ph.D. at the University of California, Berkeley School of Education in 2023, with a designated emphasis in Gender & Women’s Studies.
-An interdisciplinary social scientist and ethnographer, I study education and social movements including youth political and civic engagement; sociocultural approaches to language, literacies, and learning across in-person and digital spaces; and interconnections between local and global structures of oppression and resistance.
+Grounded in sociological theories and methods, I am an ethnographer and study education and social movements including youth political and civic engagement; sociocultural approaches to language, literacies, and learning across in-person and digital spaces; and interconnections between local and global structures of oppression and resistance.
 Throughout my research and teaching, I take critical approaches to understanding gender, race, and class.
 My work is driven by commitments to social justice, community engagement, and the transformative and humanizing possibilities of education in and especially outside of schools.
 It has been published in several peer-reviewed journals including Ethnography & Education and with co-authors in Comparative Education Review, as well as in public scholarship.

-While at UC Berkeley, I was a graduate affiliate of the Center for Latin American Studies at UC Berkeley.
+While at UC Berkeley, I was a graduate affiliate of the Center for Latin American and Caribbean Studies (CLACS).
 At University of Denver, I am engaged in writing projects, supporting the development of a Global Justice certificate, and teaching a course on Global Justice which focuses on social movements.